improve-ai/swift-ranker/README.md

 ```

 Sort is handy for building personalized feeds or reducing huge lists of variants down to smaller lists for future contextual choose calls.
 It is recommended to pass a context to sort that is similar to contexts the model was trained on.

+## Bootstrapping a New Model

+TODO

+model = new DecisionModel("themes")
+model.tracker = foo

+DecisionModel.loadAsync() {
+ # overwrite the original model
+ model.tracker = foo
+ model = model
+}

- ## Security & Privacy
+## Privacy

-It is strongly recommended to never include Personally Identifiable Information (PII) in a variant or given/context so that it is not tracked and persisted in your Improve Gym analytics records.
+It is strongly recommended to never include Personally Identifiable Information (PII) in a variant or givens so that it is not tracked and persisted in your Improve Gym analytics records.

- ## Additional Caveats

- Absolute time series data is generally discouraged because decisions will always being made in a time interval ahead of the training data.
-If time based context must be used then ensure that it is cyclical such as the day of the week or hour of the day without reference to an absolute time.

 ## License